peter-mouland/web-caddy/GULP-TASKS.md

 `gulp js`

-Using [browserify](https://www.npmjs.com/package/browserify) dependency management to create a single javascript files (for each .js file in `/src/js`) and also provide a `.min.js` version using [gulp-uglify](https://www.npmjs.com/package/gulp-uglify).
+This task can handle plain JS as well as files written using CommonJS.
+For each .js file in `/src/js` this will provide a `.min.js` version using [gulp-uglify](https://www.npmjs.com/package/gulp-uglify).

+To handle dependency management, we use [browserify](https://www.npmjs.com/package/browserify) which creates a single javascript file found in the `src/js` root.

-If you wish, you can use plain JS (without browserify) but do not forget to set your globals on `window`.
+You can use plain JS but do not forget to set your globals on `window`.

 If you wish to use any other tool (i.e. requirejs) feel free to do this and recreate `gulp.tasks('js',function(){ ... })` in your own gulp file.